-Abnormal demands on the spine of children and adolescents during the sensitive period of their growth influence the future of their back and promote low back pain in adulthood.
+Abnormal stresses on the spine of children and adolescents during the sensitive period of growth influence the future of their backs and promote low back pain in adulthood.

-The muscles of the child's trunk are not yet sufficiently developed and strong enough to withstand sitting for hours without great effort.
+The child's trunk muscles are not yet sufficiently developed and strong enough to withstand sitting for hours on end without great effort.

-Her attention in class decreases because she is then directed more towards the intense muscular effort imposed on her, causing distraction.
+His attention in class decreases because it is then more directed towards this intense muscular effort which is imposed to him, generating distraction.

-A well-fitting seat will help by reducing the muscular and mental effort required to remain seated for long periods of time.
-The child will be less agitated in the chair.
+A well-fitting seat will help by reducing the muscular strain and mental effort required to sit for long periods.
+The child will become less restless in the chair.

-When moving, children often only want to compensate for muscle tension.
+By moving, children are often only trying to compensate for muscle tension.

-In the child in the classroom, there are two types of behaviour in response to the constraints of sitting for long periods of time: the "wise" child who does not move but ends up squeezing into his or her seat; the "fidgeting" child who does not stop moving, is distracted and distracted.
+In the classroom, there are two types of behavior in response to the constraints of sitting for long periods of time: the "quiet" child who does not move but eventually settles into his seat; the "fidgety" child who does not stop moving, is distracted and unfocused.

 Between the ages of 6 and 12, the child is in full motor development.
-He still needs to refine his body schema.
+They still need to refine their body schema.

-His brain uses tactile, proprioceptive, vestibular and visual integration mechanisms that result in either a muscular response or relaxation.
+His brain uses tactile, proprioceptive, vestibular and visual integration mechanisms that result in either a muscle response or relaxation.

-The NOA cushion helps to maintain the three natural curves of the column in the sitting position (see photo on the right) and to energize the seat.
+The NOA cushion helps to maintain the three natural curves of the spine in the sitting position (see photo on the right) and to energize the sitting position.

 Spontaneously, when sitting, the pelvis tends to tilt backwards (see photo on the left).
-The cushion makes it easier to reposition the pelvis forwards (see photo on the right).
+The cushion facilitates the repositioning of the pelvis towards the front (see photo on the right).

-This correct and natural posture is essential for maintaining attention, alertness and listening skills and for promoting perseverance in the task.
+This correct and natural posture is essential for maintaining attention, alertness, and listening skills and for promoting perseverance on the task.

-Indeed, repositioning the head above the shoulders promotes good vascularization of the brain, beneficial for good concentration and better learning.
+Indeed, repositioning the head above the shoulders favors a good vascularization of the brain, beneficial for a good concentration and a better learning.

-In addition, sitting on a dynamic seat cushion will cause imperceptible movements of the pelvic and back muscles, which will allow the child to grow by strengthening the erector muscles of the spine and prevent back pain caused by prolonged sitting.
+In addition, sitting the child on a dynamic seat cushion will cause imperceptible movements of the pelvic and back muscles that will allow the child to grow by strengthening the erector spinae muscles and avoid back pain caused by prolonged sitting.